Zac Fleming (Checkpoint)

 Immigration Minister Iain Lees-Galloway has asked for advice on what options are available to help the students.

-The group protested outside the Ministry of Business Innovation and Employment’s office on Queen Street on August 9, 2018 just 50 metres down the road from Tasman.
+The group will protest outside the Ministry of Business Innovation and Employment’s office on Queen Street tomorrow – just 50 m down the road from Tasman.

-“And if we won’t get a positive outcome, then we might go for a hunger strike as well.
-We are ready for that.
-We don’t have any other options.
-We are ready to fight,” Ms Ahuja said.
+“And if we won’t get a positive outcome, then we might go for a hunger strike as well,” Ms Ahuja said.

 For some of the 20, it’s the second time they have been in this situation – Lakwhinder Singh was caught up in the demise of NZ National College in Auckland last year, which was forced to close over ongoing quality issues.